aaronspring/remote_climate_data/README.md

 ## Contribute and extend
 - PRs for new remote climate datasets or useful shapefiles are very welcome
-- Extendable with THREDDS catalogs via https://github.com/NCAR/intake-thredds once https://github.com/NCAR/intake-thredds/pull/3 is merged
+- Extendable with THREDDS catalogs via https://github.com/NCAR/intake-thredds

 ## Relies on
 - `intake`: https://intake.readthedocs.io/en/latest/